hashmihammad/number-guessing-game/README.md

 ```
 Welcome to the Number Guessing Game!
 Guess a number between 1 and 100.
-Enter your guess: 65
+Enter your guess: 50
 Your guess is too low.
-Enter your guess: 87
+Enter your guess: 70
 Very close!
-Try a slightly higher number.
+Try a slightly lower number.
-Enter your guess: 90
+Enter your guess: 65
 Very close!
 Try a slightly higher number.
-Enter your guess: 98
-You are near!
-Try a lower number.
-Enter your guess: 95
+Enter your guess: 68
 Very close!
 Try a slightly lower number.
-Enter your guess: 93
+Enter your guess: 67
 Very close!
 Try a slightly lower number.
-Enter your guess: 92
-Very close!
-Try a slightly lower number.
-Enter your guess: 91
+Enter your guess: 66
 Congratulations!
-You guessed it right in 8 attempts.
+You guessed it right in 6 attempts.
 ```

 ---